 The programme is aimed at professional musicians who have completed a Masters programme in rhythmic music, or who possess equivalent qualifications of the same standard, such as an artistic career at a high professional level.

 HOW DO I APPLY?

 You can read about this and much more under APPLICATION and ENTRANCE EXAMINATION below.

-- Call for entrance examination: No later than 6 January 2020 by email
+- Call for entrance examination: No later than 13 January 2021 by email.

-- Outcome of entrance examination: 15 april 2020 by email
+- Outcome of entrance examination: 18 February 2021 by email.

 Read the general information about the application process HERE.